 This is one of our most special small Pterosaur claws.
-It has some glued and restored (filled) fractures at the proximal end.
+Despite being small, it features an outstanding preservation.
+It does not have any restoration or reparation.
 This type of specimens are extremely rare to find in the quarries.
 A single Pterosaur can provide many teeth to the fossil record, however only a few claws.
 The claw has a very stylized morphology.

 This is a piece worth of advanced collectors.
 Its stratigraphic origin is in the basal levels of the Ifezouane Formation, a few miles south-east of Ouzina, Errachidia province, South of Morocco.

 The exact taxonomic classification is complex given that there are very few published studies that refer to the claw rests of the Pterosaurs in the North African Upper Cretaceous.

 The genus, and even the family to which they belong, is somewhat complicated to ascertain.
 In this area of North Africa have been described remains mainly belonging to two families; Anhangueridae and Azharchidae.
 Others have also been described, but their remains are even rarer.